 This change in the focus and type of content solved the problem for my client!
 Now, their followers engage more with their content on their Facebook page.

-Also, the number of their followers has increased as well as the number of likes, comments and shares on each post.
+The number of followers has also increased.
+And the number of likes, comments and shares on each post too.
 It is all much to the delight of my client.
 With time, this improvement will help them win customers.